Kate was in a new coat by Erdem for today’s engagements with Prince William in Manchester.

 The Duchess also wore Erdem for her first Manchester visit in April of 2013, the brand’s Sophia dress.

-Kate has shown a fondness for this designer’s dresses and coat.
+Kate has shown a fondness for this designer’s dresses and coats.
 We show other Erdem outerwear the Duchess has worn: a bespoke grey design for the Commonwealth Day service this March, and the green ‘Allie’ coat first noted in April 2014 and worn several times since.

 The Duchess carried her Frome clutch by LK Bennett.